real-logic/benchmarks/README.md

 Set of latency benchmarks testing round trip time (RTT) between threads or processes via FIFO data structures.

+## Java Benchmarks

-To run the benchmarks execute the Gradle script in the base directory.
+To run the Java benchmarks execute the Gradle script in the base directory.

     $ ./gradlew
     $ ./gradlew runJavaBenchmarks